ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 • Public transport fares (train, bus, subway)

-• Flights — common in rare disease and oncology trials recruiting nationally
+• Flights — routine in rare disease trials recruiting nationally

-• Caregiver travel — many trials reimburse one accompanying person
+• Caregiver travel — most trials reimburse one accompanying person

-• Childcare costs — some NIH-funded trials include these in compensation
+• Childcare or eldercare costs — NIH-funded trials and some industry trials include these

-• Home nursing visits: A trained nurse comes to your home for blood draws, vital signs, and drug administration — particularly common in Phase 2 oncology and rare disease trials
+• Home nursing visits: A trained nurse comes to your home for blood draws, vital signs, and sometimes drug administration.
+Home nursing networks (LifeSciHub, ICON Home Health, Medable) operate across most metropolitan and many rural regions.
+Some Phase 2 metabolic and autoimmune trials have eliminated site visits entirely for all but the baseline visit.

-• Study drug delivery: Oral medications shipped directly to your home pharmacy.
-Injectables may be self-administered after training
+• Direct-to-patient drug delivery: Oral study medications shipped to your home pharmacy and dispensed locally.
+Self-administered injectables shipped with video training support.

-• Wearables and e-diaries: Continuous heart rate monitoring, activity tracking, and smartphone symptom diaries replace clinic-based assessments for many endpoints
+• Wearables and e-diaries: Continuous heart rate, ECG, activity, and glucose monitoring via wearables replace clinic-based assessments for many endpoints in cardiovascular, metabolic, and neurological trials.

 Finding Trials Through Patient Networks

-• Your specialist: Oncologists, neurologists, and rheumatologists at academic practices are typically connected to research networks and can refer you to trials before they appear publicly on registries
+• Your specialist: Oncologists, neurologists, and rheumatologists at academic practices are connected to research networks and sometimes know about trials before public registry posting.
+Ask directly whether any trials you'd qualify for are active in their network.

 When No Local Trial Exists: Next Steps

 Register your interest early.
-Many trials have a pre-registration or waitlist system.
-When a new site opens near you, patients who registered interest are contacted first.
+Many trials use pre-registration waitlists.
+When a site opens in your region, patients who registered are contacted first — particularly valuable for platform trials adding sites progressively through the enrollment period.

 Ask about expanded access.
-If a drug you're interested in is in Phase 3 trials but no site is near you, the manufacturer may offer expanded access (compassionate use) through your own physician.
-This is not a trial but provides access to the drug before approval.
+If a drug in Phase 3 has no nearby site, the manufacturer may offer expanded access through your own physician before regulatory approval.
+Ask specifically; sponsors don't always advertise this option proactively.

-Consider a one-time distant visit.
+Consider a one-time visit to a distant site.
 Some trials allow remote follow-up after an in-person baseline.
-Flying to a distant site once for enrollment — then completing follow-up via telemedicine — may be worth it for a high-priority treatment.
+Flying to a major research center once for enrollment — then completing all subsequent assessments via telehealth and home nursing — is a real and increasingly common option for patients motivated to access a specific drug or intervention.

 Search Trials by Location